maryam-a/global-teaching-labs/2n-batxillerat/README.md

 # Planetary/ Satellite Orbit Simulation
-Activity for 2n Batxillerat Physics | MIT MIST Global Teaching Labs Spain
+Activity for 2n Batxillerat Physics | MIT MISTI Global Teaching Labs Spain

 1. Before beginning this activity, please ensure that Python 3 is already installed on your computer.
 To do this, open a Terminal window and type `python --version`.